Dalvin Cook: 2017 season

-In his first NFL game against the New Orleans Saints, Cook set the Vikings' rookie debut rushing record, previously held by Adrian Peterson by rushing for 127 yards on 22 carries.
+In his first NFL game against the New Orleans Saints, Cook set the Vikings' rookie debut rushing record, previously held by Adrian Peterson, by rushing for 127 yards on 22 carries.
 In Week 3, against the Tampa Bay Buccaneers, he had 27 carries for 97 yards and a touchdown to go along with five receptions for 72 yards.
 During Week 4 against the Detroit Lions, Cook left the game with an apparent knee injury.
 The next day, it was revealed that Cook suffered a torn ACL, and it prematurely ended his rookie season.
 He was officially placed on injured reserve on October 5, 2017.
 In four games in his rookie year, Cook finished with 354 rushing yards.
 On October 9, 2017, Cook underwent successful repair of the left ACL.
 Orthopaedic surgeon Dr. James Andrews noted no further damage of the left knee with "100 percent" chance of return for the 2018 season.

 2018 season

 In the season opener, his first game back from injury, Cook had 95 scrimmage yards in the 24–16 victory over the San Francisco 49ers.
 Cook suffered a hamstring injury in Week 2 and, after playing through it in Week 4 with 10 carries, missed the Vikings' next four games.
 After 89 yards in his Week 9 return, he had only limited success in the next 3 weeks.
-In a Week 13 loss to the Patriots, he had 84 rushing yards (32 on one play) and 8 receptions.
+In a Week 13 loss to the New England Patriots, he had 84 rushing yards (32 on one play) and 8 receptions.
 In Week 15, Cook rushed for 136 yards and his only two rushing touchdowns in a 41–17 win over the Miami Dolphins, earning him NFC Offensive Player of the Week.

 Cook finished the 2018 season with 615 rushing yards, gaining more than his backup Latavius Murray despite having fewer carries, and two touchdowns.
 He also caught 40 receptions for 305 yards and two touchdowns.